Gazelles, when pursued by a lion, sometimes stot or pronk — they jump straight up on all four legs — instead of running away.

 Perhaps this explains, to some degree, why my neighbour drives that big car he does, why that woman buys her Louis Vuitton bag, and why some of my Twitter network do nothing other than retweet famous people.
 Perhaps they’re all signalling something — in this case status (either via wealth or association).

-I’m sure it’s a little more complex (who you signal to is probably limited to those within your social class, close to yourself in the social hierarchy) – but nevertheless, I hope you agree that it’s fascinating stuff.
+I’m sure it’s a little more complex (who you signal to is probably limited to those within your social class, close to yourself in the social hierarchy) — but nevertheless, it feels like a reasonable description for a lot of behavior that I see around me.